Common nightingale: Cultural connotations

 The nightingale is the official national bird of Iran.
+It is an enduring symbol in Persian poetry, music, and literature, often representing love, longing, and beauty.
 In medieval Persian literature, the nightingale's enjoyable song made it a symbol of the lover who is eloquent, passionate, and doomed to love in vain.
 In Persian poetry, the object of the nightingale's affections is the rose, which embodies both the perfection of earthly beauty and the arrogance of that perfection.